 Census tracts with small low-income populations may be unreliable.

-Spanish was the most commonly-spoken non-English language in Travis County and the five-county Austin MSA according to 2022 American Community Survey estimates.
-An estimated 39% of the Spanish speakers in Travis County speak English “less than very well,” which indicates a need for English language and adult literacy classes as well as translation and interpretation services.
-Vietnamese and Chinese are the next most commonly spoken languages in Travis County and in the five-county Austin MSA.
-Almost half (49%) of Vietnamese speakers surveyed in Travis County were found to speak English “less than very well”, while 26% of Chinese speakers surveyed were found to speak English “less than very well”.
+Spanish was the most commonly-spoken non-English language in Travis County and the five-county Austin MSA according to 2023 American Community Survey estimates.
+An estimated 36% of the Spanish speakers in Travis County speak English “less than very well,” which indicates a need for English language and adult literacy classes as well as translation and interpretation services.
+Chinese and Vietnamese are the next most commonly spoken languages in Travis County.
+More than half (66%) of Vietnamese speakers surveyed in Travis County were found to speak English “less than very well”, while 35% of Chinese speakers surveyed were found to speak English “less than very well”.